essteer/unga-resolutions/README.md

 | 07  | A/RES/1991(XVIII)[ B ] | 17/12/1963 | Yes               | Non-voting      |
 | 08  | A/RES/1992(XVIII)      | 17/12/1963 | Yes               | Non-voting      |

+**Yemen**

+The Yemen Arab Republic assumed UN Member Status and first appears on voting records as "Yemen" in 1947.
+Between 1967 and 1990, the state of the People's Democratic Republic of Yemen emerged and maintained distinct UN membership.

+From 14/12/1967 to 17/12/1970, the latter state was entered on UNGA voting records as "Southern Yemen" and from 21/09/1971 to 29/12/1989 as "Democratic Yemen".
+The two entities reuinited as one state in 1990.

+The voting records for Southern Yemen and Democratic Yemen have been merged under the name "Yemen (PDR)".
+The voting records for Yemen and Yemen PDR are distinct, and have not been merged.

 **Dissolved states**

 Unless otherwise stated, I have not attempted to consolidate data relating to former member states that dissolved into two or more subsequent member states.